gregbo/mininet_frr/make_vm/README.md

 Once the install completes, select Reboot now.
 If the screen pauses and complains about the cdrom, just press ENTER.

-Once the reboot is complete, you can find the IP address to connect to with the SSH client either through the virt-manager:
+Once the reboot is complete, you can login on the VM terminal with the username ubuntu and the password ubuntu.
+However, I feel the best interaction with the VM is by logging in over SSH.

+If you are using VirtualBox defaults, you will need to add a port forwarding rule for ssh access.
+See these [instructions](https://nsrc.org/workshops/2014/sanog23-virtualization/raw-attachment/wiki/Agenda/ex-virtualbox-portforward-ssh.htm) for port forwarding.

+When using virt-manager, I login into the VM by running ssh conencting to the IP address of the VM.
+I find the IP address to connect to through the virt-manager:

   - View -> Details
   - NIC: :xx:xx:xx  -> IP address

-or by connecting to the VM terminal with the user name and password and running the ip command:
+The IP address can also be found by connecting to the VM terminal with the user name and password and running the ip command:

 ```
 ip a
 ```

-Look for inet *address* under the enp1so: device
+Look for inet *address* under the enp1so: (or similar) device

-At this point, you can ssh into the system using the ip address with the username ubuntu and password ubuntu:
+At this point, you can ssh into the system using the ip address with the username ubuntu and password ubuntu (substitute your own IP address):

 ```
 ssh ubuntu@192.168.122.109